 Drinking about a bottle of wine, a six-pack of beer, or six shots of spirits in one sitting is considered to be binge drinking and is super-unhealthy.
 So what are the ground rules for safe drinking?
 Studies show them to be a maximum of 3 drinks per day, with 2 alcohol-free days per week.

 Alcohol has an uncanny ability to add inches to your waist, which turns excess drinking into a double health whammy.
-If your alcohol intake contributes to your waist size exceeding 38 inches (97 cm), you could be at a higher risk for heart attack and stroke.
+If your alcohol intake contributes to your waist size hanging lower than your ‘dick-do,’ you could be at a higher risk for heart attack and stroke.
 Plus, alcohol ages you by dehydrating your body, and especially your skin, which causes wrinkles and a pale complexion.
 Alcohol also robs the body of vitamin A, an essential antioxidant for cell renewal and turnover.

 Save some serious coin

 Every time you DON’T have a drink your wallet stays a little bit fatter.
 Cut your weekly drink count in half — say, from 20 to 10 — and you’ll save at least $100 if those pints are at a pub.
 In a year you’ll have saved more than $5,000, which could add up to millions of dollars over your lifetime!
 Keep cutting your drink count, and the savings will only increase.

 Be better at the things that really matter